leiferlab/NeRVEclustering/README_leifer_lab.txt

 #########################################################################
 USEFUL GUIS FOR VISUALIZATION

-If running from tigressdata, matlab can be found by typing this into terminal:

-/usr/licensed/matlab-R2016b/bin/matlab

-In matlab, set up the paths to use these programs with:

-cd /tigress/LEIFER/communalCode
-path(pathdef)

-You can then run any of these by typing the name of the .m file into the command line.

 ScanBinaryImageStack.m - Gui to view raw .dat file movies.
 This also works with .avi files